Have paper documents gone away? No—and they shouldn’t

 As another character in the film says succinctly: “Can’t track it, can’t hack it, can’t trace it.”

-He was talking about his flock of carrier pigeons, though, but whatever.
-The concept still applies.
-Hackers can download billions of files in minutes, they’re not going to get your paper documents so easily.
+In other words, hackers can download billions of files in minutes, but they’re not going to get your paper documents so easily.

 Legal and Financial Documents